ccabanero/iot-tessel-snippets/README.md

 ### /accelerometer

-Reports the x, y, z data using the [accelerometer module](https://github.com/tessel/accel-mma84).
+Collects x, y, z data using the [accelerometer module](https://github.com/tessel/accel-mma84) and saves the data to a USB flash drive via the __fs__ module.
 To run this snippet, attach the Accelerometer sensor to Port A of your Tessel.
 Then simply do:

 ````
 cd accelerometer